Havertown, Pennsylvania: Parks and recreation

 Havertown is home to over 30 outdoor parks and playing fields.
 The town also provides other recreation facilities, including the Haverford Township Free Library, and the Haverford Township Skatium, a multi-use ice rink for Havertown residents.

-Parks in Havertown include Llanerch Park, Karakung Field/Drive, Chatham Glen, the Grange Field, and Haverford Reserve/Freedom Playground.
+Parks in Havertown include Llanerch Park, Veterans Park, Karakung Field/Drive, Chatham Glen, the Grange Field, and Haverford Reserve/Freedom Playground.

 Education

 Havertown is served by the School District of Haverford Township, which has one high school, one middle school, and five elementary schools.
-A newly refurbished elementary school, Chestnutwold Elementary, re-opened its doors in early September 2008.
+Prior to 1923, Oakmont Elementary served as both the townships junior and senior high school.
+Towards the downturn of World War I, need for more schooling facilities became apparent after an influx in the townships population.
+This prompted the construction of Haverford Middle School which eventually finished in 1923, then serving as a combined junior and senior school.
+Eventually, the later construction of Haverford High School in 1956 prompted for the old combination high school to become the middle school, and for the newly built location to become the high school.
+A newly refurbished elementary school, Chestnutwold Elementary, re-opened its doors in early September 2006.
 It replaced Oakmont Elementary, which became home to the district offices.
 In 2009, Manoa Elementary School moved from Manoa Road to the intersection of Manoa and Eagle Roads, taking part of the field that had been there for many years.
 In 2021, Lynnewood Elementary opened its doors to the newly refurbished school.
 The Haverford High School sports teams are called the "Fords," and they have a Model T Ford as mascot.

 Cardinal John Foley Regional School is the area's Catholic school.
 It formed in 2012 from a merger of Annunciation B.V.M. and St. Denis Catholic schools.